Shower approach in the simulation of ion scattering from solids: The simulation procedure

 We solve this problem in a similar way as described above: the plural scattering events are sampled more frequently than they happen in reality.
-For this goal a second cone is considered, coaxial with the first and significantly wider than it.
+For this goal, a second cone is considered, coaxial with the first and significantly wider.
 Wide showers are produced by the primary ion inside this cone in addition to the showers in the internal cone.
 Then, ions of the outer cone are allowed to send showers into the internal cone, similarly to the primary ion.
-As a result, our goal is achieved because the weights of ions in the outer cone are small compared with the weight of the primary ion $W_i$ and the number of showers sent to the internal cone is now large to smooth sufficiently the accumulated energy spectrum.
-In principle, a whole hierarchy of such nested cones or even some smooth deformation of the density of sampling of atom displacements could be organized.
-It turns out, however, that in many cases the implementation of the above two-step approach solves practically all problems.
+As a result, our goal is achieved because the weights of ions in the outer cone are small compared with the weight of the primary ion $W_i$ and the number of showers sent to the internal cone is now large enough to sufficiently smooth the accumulated energy spectrum.
+In principle, a whole hierarchy of such nested cones or even some smooth deformation of the density of sampling of atom displacements could be organized (the strategy of stratified sampling~\cite{STRAT}).
+It turns out, however, that in many cases the implementation of the above-mentioned two-step approach solves practically all problems.
 This is illustrated in the next section (Fig.~\ref{Fig7}a).